Resilient Urban Centres and Surrounds (RUCaS)

 The flood prone foreshore of the Sangkae River in Battambang

-Battambang overall strategy
+Battambang overall vision

 What does a Water Sensitive City look like?